xiegeo/fensan/docs/Time To Live for Garbage Collection of Shared Storage.md

 3. It was segmented from the network for a long time.
 This situation can not be detected from a time skip, but the effect and recovery is identical to 2, therefore it should be tracked and treated as such.

 A simple solution to such problems is for the store to be put into read only mode, with the GC stopped.
-This mode is turned on automatically when time skip is higher that a preconfigured setting, and can be turned back to normal mode with an administrative command, once time settings are confirmed and clients had a chance to renew TTL.
+This mode is turned on automatically when time skip is higher that a preconfigured setting, and can be turned back to normal mode with an administrative command, after time settings are confirmed and clients had a chance to renew TTL.